On a problem of optimal transport under marginal martingale constraints: Introduction

-An important basic tool in optimal transport is the notion of \emph{$c$-cyclical monotonicity} (see \cite[Chapter 4]{Vi09}) which links the optimality of transport plans to properties of the support of the transport plan.
+An important basic tool in optimal transport is the notion of \emph {$c$-cyclical monotonicity} (see~\cite{Vi09}, Chapter~4) which links the optimality of transport plans to properties of the support of the transport plan.
 A parallel statement holds true in the present setup and plays a fundamental role in our considerations.
-Heuristically we expect that if $\pi\in \M(\mu, \nu)$ is optimal, then it will prescribe optimal movements for single particles.
-To give a precise formulation we use the following notion. \begin{defi} Let $\alpha$ be a measure on $\R\times \R$ with finite first moment in the second variable.
-We say that $\alpha'$, a measure on the same space, is a \emph{competitor} of $\alpha$ if $\alpha'$ has the same marginals as $\alpha$ and for $(\proj^x_\#\alpha)$-a.e. $x\in \R$
+Heuristically, we expect that if $\pi\in\M(\mu, \nu)$ is optimal, then it will prescribe optimal movements for single particles.
+To make this precise, we use the following notion.